Composition for Screen

 Our students enjoy regular visits from world-leading professionals, who have included:

-• Jeff Atmajian orchestrator on The Dark Knight, King Kong, The Village and Terminator 3: Rise of the Machines.
+• Jeff Atmajian orchestrator on The Dark Knight, King Kong, The Village, Terminator 3: Rise of the Machines.

-• Michael Giacchino composer on Up, Cars, Ratatouille, Star Trek and Lost.
+• Michael Giacchino composer on Up, Cars, Ratatouille, Star Trek, Lost.

-• Dario Marianelli composer on Atonement, V for Vendetta, The Brothers Grimm and Pride & Prejudice.
+• Dario Marianelli composer on Atonement, V for Vendetta, The Brothers Grimm, Pride & Prejudice.

-• Rachel Portman composer on Never Let Me Go, Chocolat, One Day, Bel Ami and The Cider House Rules.
+• Rachel Portman composer on Never Let Me Go, Chocolat, One Day, Bel Ami, The Cider House Rules.

-• Howard Shore composer on The Lord of the Rings, The Hobbit, Hugo, The Game and A Dangerous Method.
+• Howard Shore composer on The Lord of the Rings, The Hobbit, Hugo, The Game, A Dangerous Method.

-• Mel Wesson ambient music designer on Hannibal, Transformers, Angels & Demons, King Kong and Pacific Rim.
+• Mel Wesson ambient music designer on Hannibal, Transformers, Angels & Demons, King Kong, Pacific Rim.

-• Debbie Wiseman composer on Flood, P.O.W., My Uncle Silas and The Office.
+• Debbie Wiseman composer on Flood, P.O.W., My Uncle Silas, The Office.

-• Hans Zimmer composer on The Lion King, The Dark Knight, Man of Steel, Interstellar and Pirates of the Caribbean.
+• Hans Zimmer composer on The Lion King, The Dark Knight, Man of Steel, Interstellar, Pirates of the Caribbean.

 Career development

 London is one of the busiest film and television production centres in the world, and a global capital for the advertising industry.
-With over 113,000 creative companies, London has been described as ‘the best place to network in the world’.
+With hundreds of thousands of creative companies, London has been described as ‘the best place to network in the world’.

 The RCM’s Creative Careers Centre, which is recognised internationally for its innovative approach to supporting young musicians, provides an unparalleled service to current students and recent alumni.
 The dedicated team partners with leading consultants, reputable arts organisations and local communities, delivering unique career-building opportunities and a direct route to the music industry.